guilliharold/victoria-police-cad-utility-tool/README.md

-# Victoria Police CAD Lineup Generator
+# Victoria Police CAD Utility Tool

 A browser-based tool for generating realistic Victoria Police CAD (Computer Aided Dispatch) callsign lineups.
 Dispatchers select a station, choose which services are on shift, and the tool produces a correctly-prefixed lineup with shuffled callsigns drawn from documented CAD number ranges.